 Luckily, the track is interesting enough for the gamble to pay off, enticing listeners with an African drum-lead opening and a memorable, breathlessly delivered chorus hook.
 The guitars are truly something to behold on Antmusic; they are huge, distorted and effortlessly glamorous; the perfect accompaniment to the band’s outrageous outfits and Ant’s erratic and compelling dance-style.

-As well as serving as a great way of persuading young listeners that the band were doing something new and different, Adam & the Ants managed to back up these claims with a superlative instrumental and a captivating chorus, marking the group as a tempting and engaging alternative to the status quo.
+As well as serving as a great way of persuading young listeners that the band was doing something new and different, Adam & the Ants managed to back up these claims with a superlative instrumental and a captivating chorus, marking the group as a tempting and engaging alternative to the status quo.

 # 3 – Stand and Deliver